Relintai/pandemonium_engine_docs/tutorials/performance/cpu_optimization.md

    Results of a profile of one of the demo projects.

+Note:
-.. note:: We can see the cost of built-in processes such as physics and audio,
+ We can see the cost of built-in processes such as physics and audio,
           as well as seeing the cost of our own scripting functions at the bottom.